nrwl/nx/docs/angular/getting-started/getting-started.md

 This will list all the capabilities in the `@nrwl/web` collection.

-`nx list` will also output a list of Nrwl-approved plugins that you may want to consider adding to your workspace.
+Alongside the Nrwl core plugins `nx list` will also display some community plugins that you may want to consider adding to your workspace.

 ## Creating an application